Getting to your event

 • Brighton city centre

-You can book tickets online here.
+You can view What’s On here and book your tickets online.
 In order to streamline the booking process, there will be no printing facilities on site this year.
 Please print your tickets in advance, or present your ticket via mobile devices by showing your e-ticket or confirmation email.

 For new bookings, there will be a Box Office located on each of the three sites of the Festival.
 If you book tickets at the Box Office and do not have access to an internet-enabled mobile device, the Box Office staff will assist you with your tickets.